rccrdpccl/cluster-api-provider-openshift-assisted/docs/image_registry.md

 ## Instructions

-1. Create a `ConfigMap` CR in the same namespace as your `AgentControlPlane` CR that contains your image registry configuration.
+1. Create a `ConfigMap` CR in the same namespace as your `OpenshiftAssistedControlPlane` CR that contains your image registry configuration.
     ```yaml
     apiVersion: v1
     kind: ConfigMap